HoneyRahmani/SODP/README.md

 Find dataset in https://amd.grand-challenge.org

-Database is included two folder, AMD with 89 image and Non-AMD with 311 image, and a Excel file named Fovea_location.xlsx that contains the centroid locations of fovea in image of AMD and None-AMD folders.
+The database is included two folders, AMD with 89 images and Non-AMD with 311 images, and an Excel file named Fovea_location.xlsx that contains the centroid locations of fovea in images of AMD and None-AMD folders.

 ## Built with
 * Pytorch